Meet An Adoptable Dog

 Breed: Poodle (Standard) (long coat)

 Reason for being in rescue: Breeder Release

 What kind of home would be best for me: Oscar is looking for his first ever home!
-He is ready to be the one and only dog.
+He has learned to like canine buddies and has never been alone so another happy, gregarious dog (probably best if it is a girl) would be ideal.
 Oscar will blossom with obedience training.
 We believe a home with older children (12+ yrs) would work well.
 Oscar needs consistency in his routine as he learns how to be a pet.
 Oscar has high energy and would love an active hiking, running or biking family.
 Oscar is accepting of other large dogs, but no smaller dogs or cats.

 Oscar needs to learn to walk on a leash, It’s a new skill.
 Everything having to do with being a pet is a new skill but he’s learning quickly.

 What is my personality like: Oscar is a perfectly curious and happy poodle.
 Oscar will happily play a game of fetch, but he hasn't figured out yet to bring it back.
 He enjoys exploring new things and is ready to see the world.
 'Let's go on an adventure' is Oscar's life motto.